 - For the UE configured with uplinkTxSwitchingOption set to 'dualUL', when the UE is to transmit a 1-port transmission on one uplink carrier on one band and if the preceding uplink transmission was a 1-port transmission on another uplink carrier on another band and the UE is under the operation state in which 2-port transmission can be supported in the same band, then the UE is not expected to transmit for the duration of NTx1-Tx2 on any of the carriers.

-- For the UE configured with uplinkTxSwitchingOption set to 'dualUL', if the UE is configured with OneT with uplinkTxSwitching-DualUL-TxState, when the UE is under the operation state in which 2-port transmission can be supported on one carrier on one band followed by no transmission on any carrier on the same band and 1-port transmission on the other carrier on another band the UE shall consider this as if 1-port transmission was transmitted on both uplinks, otherwise the UE shall consider this as if 2-port transmission took place on the transmitting carrier.
+- For the UE configured with uplinkTxSwitchingOption set to 'dualUL', if the UE is configured with uplinkTxSwitching-DualUL-TxState set to ‘oneT’, when the UE is under the operation state in which 2-port transmission can be supported on one carrier on one band followed by no transmission on any carrier on the same band and 1-port transmission on the other carrier on another band the UE shall consider this as if 1-port transmission was transmitted on both uplinks, otherwise the UE shall consider this as if 2-port transmission took place on the transmitting carrier.

 - If uplinkTxSwitching-2T-Mode is configured, when the UE is to transmit a 2-port transmission on one uplink carrier on one band and if the preceding uplink transmission is a 2-port transmission on another uplink carrier on another band, then the UE is not expected to transmit for the duration of NTx1-Tx2 on any of the carriers.